kagandikmen/V-FRONT/README.md

 ## Status

 The data and control flow instructions are implemented and tested for synthesizability.
 The current design runs stably at 62.5 MHz on a PYNQ-Z1 board.

+There are instructions that do not pass the unit tests yet, a list of which can be found in [Makefile](Makefile).

 ## Contributing